-Our results are interesting as they provide trade-offs among N, M, and f, which is in contrast to the trade-off provided only between N and f in the Byzantine consensus literature.
-For example, the results in Byzantine consensus show that only f < N/3Byzantine processes can be tolerated, whereas our results show that as many as $f \leq N - \alpha M$, Byzantine processes can be tolerated provided that the processes are placed on the geographical locations so that at least βM areas (same size as F) are needed to cover them.
-Here α and β are both integers with $\beta \geq c \cdot \alpha$ for some constant c.
+Geoconsensus vs. generic Byzantine consensus.
+Let us contrast the results obtained for Geoconsensus to those of the original Byzantine Consensus Problem.
+The Geoconsensus provides potentially tighter bounds on the number of faults.
+The original problem establishes the relationship only between N and f, while Geoconsensus also factors the number of fault areas M. Thus, in the original problem, at most f < N/3 faulty processes may be tolerated, whereas our results show that as many as $f \leq N - \alpha M$ faults can be tolerated provided that the processes are placed such that at most βM areas (same size as F) are needed to cover them.
+Here, α and β are both integers with $\beta \geq c \cdot \alpha$ for some constant c.